miklevin/MikeLev.in/_posts/2023-02-12-like-microsoft-always-said-try-to-put-a-bing-in-the-universe.md

 outward-spiraling site building where the need for actual quality was low but the need for more and more perfectly targeted surface area was high.

-This approach not only polluted the nest with garbage but also incurs a massive pile of technical debt.
+This approach not only polluted the newest with garbage but also incurs a massive pile of technical debt.
 You need all that content published with all these WordPress and other CMS instances.
 Everything needed to be patched and kept up to date or it went from mere technical liability to security threat.
 Unpatched compromised sites are spreading vectors for Trojans that might just be trying to publish back links themselves on your neglected sites, and thus the problem compounds.

 But it made a lot of money for Google.
 And if it's not broken, don't fix it.
 In fact anything that messes around with the search result page puts millions in